minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

       .. tab-item:: Port Forwarding

-         Alternatively, you can use ``kubectl port forward`` to temporary forward ports for the Console:
+         You can use ``kubectl port forward`` to temporary forward ports for the Console:

          .. code-block:: shell
             :class: copyable